AdamAllanThomas/AdamAllanThomas/README.md

 ## Skills
 ### Here are some of the skills and technologies that I'm proficient in:

-React

-React Native
+React / React Native

-TypeScript

-JavaScript
+TypeScript / JavaScript

-HTML/CSS
+Python

+HTML / CSS

 ## Contact Me
 If you're interested in connecting with me or learning more about my work, feel free to reach out via LinkedIn.